Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Experiments

 Inspired by the task of lead optimization in drug discovery efforts \cite{keseru_influence_2009}, we ask whether we can use ERA to train a molecular generator that can sample a molecule that is both similar to the prompt molecule \textit{and} also exhibits some desired property.
 First, we fine-tune the pretrained molecular generator to enable prompted molecular generation (see Appendix~\ref{app:prompted_molecular_generation}) and use this fine-tuned model as our reference policy for all prompted molecular alignment tasks.
 This reference policy disproportionately samples molecules that are identical (i.e.\ a Tanimoto similarity of 1.0) to the prompt molecule (see Fig.~\ref{fig:chem_observables_cond}), so we carry out multi-property alignment on this reference policy to generate molecules that are similar---but not identical---to the prompt molecule and also have a high drug-likeness as measured by QED.
-Using ERA, we optimize the reference policy with a generated dataset $\mathcal{D} = \{(\yb_1^{(i)}, \xb^{(i)}), (\yb_2^{(i)}, \xb^{(i)}), U(\yb_1^{(i)}, \xb^{(i)}), U(\yb_2^{(i)}, \xb^{(i)})\}_{i=1}^N,$ where we sample four molecules for each prompt molecule from the reference policy and consider all possible preference pairs for a total of six preference pairs per prompt molecule (see Appendix~\ref{app:chemprops} for full details on energy used).
+Using ERA, we optimize the reference policy with a generated dataset $\mathcal{D} = \{(\yb_1^{(i)}, \xb^{(i)}), (\yb_2^{(i)}, \xb^{(i)}), U(\yb_1^{(i)}, \xb^{(i)}), U(\yb_2^{(i)}, \xb^{(i)})\}_{i=1}^N$, where we sample four molecules for each prompt molecule from the reference policy and consider all possible preference pairs for a total of six preference pairs per prompt molecule (see Appendix~\ref{app:chemprops} for full details on the energy used).